LukeGrahamLandry/franca/docs/introduction.md

 This is a brief overview that should show you enough franca syntax that you can start reading examples programs.
 Nothing here is a super cool language feature, it's just the basic stuff that most programs will use and has a direct translation into other languages.
-I suspect that if you've used any of (zig,rust,jai,c,c++) this will all feel fairly natural.
+I suspect that if you've used any of (zig,rust,jai,c,c++,d) this will all feel fairly natural.
 If you get bored, go look at an example, and come back when you get confused.